Pineapple Punch

 Instructions

-- In a large pitcher or punch bowl, stir together the limeade and pineapple juice until combined.
+- In a large pitcher or punch bowl, stir together the chilled pineapple juice and limeade concentrate until fully combined.

 Video